Read time: 3 mins

-Focusing on your goals and being productive to achieve them is vital.
+Focusing on your goals and being productive to achieve them is fundamental.

 And yet some people love wasting their time doing things that have no impact.